Uranus: Discovery

-The power I had on when I first saw the comet was 227.
-From experience I know that the diameters of the fixed stars are not proportionally magnified with higher powers, as planets are; therefore I now put the powers at 460 and 932, and found that the diameter of the comet increased in proportion to the power, as it ought to be, on the supposition of its not being a fixed star, while the diameters of the stars to which I compared it were not increased in the same ratio.
+The power [of the eyepiece] I had on when I first saw the comet was 227.
+From experience I know that the diameters of the fixed stars are not proportionally magnified with higher powers, as planets are; therefore I now put the [eyepieces with] powers at 460 and 932, and found that the diameter of the comet increased in proportion to the power, as it ought to be, on the supposition of its not being a fixed star, while the diameters of the stars to which I compared it were not increased in the same ratio.
 Moreover, the comet being magnified much beyond what its light would admit of, appeared hazy and ill-defined with these great powers, while the stars preserved that lustre and distinctness which from many thousand observations I knew they would retain.
 The sequel has shown that my surmises were well-founded, this proving to be the Comet we have lately observed.

-Herschel notified the Astronomer Royal Nevil Maskelyne of his discovery and received this flummoxed reply from him on 23 April 1781: "I don't know what to call it.
+Herschel notified the Astronomer Royal, Nevil Maskelyne, of his discovery and received this flummoxed reply from him on 23 April 1781: "I don't know what to call it.
 It is as likely to be a regular planet moving in an orbit nearly circular to the sun as a Comet moving in a very eccentric ellipsis.
 I have not yet seen any coma or tail to it."

 Although Herschel continued to describe his new object as a comet, other astronomers had already begun to suspect otherwise.
 Finnish-Swedish astronomer Anders Johan Lexell, working in Russia, was the first to compute the orbit of the new object.
 Its nearly circular orbit suggested that it was a planet rather than a comet.
 Berlin astronomer Johann Elert Bode described Herschel's discovery as "a moving star that can be deemed a hitherto unknown planet-like object circulating beyond the orbit of Saturn".
 Bode concluded that its near-circular orbit was more like a planet's than a comet's.

 The object was soon accepted as a new planet.
 By 1783, Herschel acknowledged this to Royal Society president Joseph Banks: "By the observation of the most eminent Astronomers in Europe it appears that the new star, which I had the honour of pointing out to them in March 1781, is a Primary Planet of our Solar System."
-In recognition of his achievement, King George III gave Herschel an annual stipend of £200 on condition that he moved to Windsor so that the Royal Family could look through his telescopes.
+In recognition of his achievement, King George III gave Herschel an annual stipend of £200 on condition that he move to Windsor so that the Royal Family could look through his telescopes.